sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/contributing/compiling_avsplus.rst

 | Open Visual Studio, and open the .sln file in the 7.1 SDK, at
 | ``C:\Program Files\Microsoft SDKs\Windows\v7.1\Samples\multimedia\directshow\baseclasses``

-Allow Visual Studio to convert the project, switch the configuration to ``Release``, and enter the project Properties by right-clicking on the solution name and selecting ``Properties``.
+Allow Visual Studio to convert the project, switch the configuration to ``Release_MBCS``, and enter the project Properties by right-clicking on the solution name and selecting ``Properties``.